Battle of Mogadishu (1993): UNOSOM offensive and Mogadishu insurgency

 In mid-June 1993, American AC-130 gunships began striking SNA targets across the capital and an insurgency began growing against UNOSOM forces.
 When Somali insurgents and UNOSOM forces skirmished, it proved to be costly to each—especially for the Somali, who were usually outgunned by heavy weaponry.
 Through the rest of June the insurgency escalated, resulting in growing losses on both sides, in one instance a crowd of protestors were machine gunned by UNOSOM troops resulting in the death of at least 20 civilians.
-A week after the start of the offensive, U.S. intelligence claimed Aidid's command was badly weakened, SNA morale had collapsed, and most of its arsenal was destroyed.
+A week after the start of the offensive, US intelligence claimed Aidid's command was badly weakened, SNA morale had collapsed, and most of its arsenal was destroyed.
 Officials estimated only 300 fighters loyal to Aidid opposed UNOSOM, driven by cash or the drug khat.
 Instead each major armed confrontation with UN forces was noted to have the effect of inadvertently increasing Aidid's stature with the Somali public.
 The UNOSOM offensive backfired politically, alienating many Somalis, boosting support for Aidid, and drawing international criticism.
 In response, many UNOSOM II contingents pushed for diplomacy with the SNA, while relief agencies began distancing themselves from the UN.
 Former Under-Secretary-General of the UN, Ramesh Thakur, observed that, "The scale, intensity, and frequency of the use of force by UNOSOM after June 1993 bore little resemblance to the rhetoric and expectations of when it was established, nor any recognizable relationship by then to a peacekeeping operation as defined in the UN lexicon."

 Bloody Monday raid

 On 12 July 1993, a house where a meeting of clan elders was taking place was attacked by US AH-1 Cobra helicopters in what became known to the Somalis as Bloody Monday.
 UNOSOM claimed that they had launched a successful raid on a Somali National Alliance command and control center where hardliners had been gathered, an account that is widely disputed by Somalis, foreign journalists and human rights organizations.
 UNOSOM II head Johnathan Howe alleged that evidence to back UN claims could not be provided because the cameras recording the raid had jammed.
-The footage recorded of the incident by a Somali cameraman was considered so disturbing that CNN deemed it too graphic to show on air to the American public.Human Rights Watch observed that UNOSOM had produced no evidence to substantiate its claims about the raid.
+The footage recorded of the incident by a Somali cameraman was considered so disturbing that CNN deemed it too graphic to show on air to the American public.
+Human Rights Watch observed that UNOSOM had produced no evidence to substantiate its claims about the raid.
 According to Dr. Sebastian Kaempf, the Abdi House raid represented the single most important event during UNOSOM II, as the consequences of the attack proved disastrous for UNOSOM interests in Somalia.
 Notable groups and organizations such as the Vatican, the Organisation of African Unity, World Vision, Doctors Without Borders, Human Rights Watch and Amnesty International called for UNOSOM to review it policies and course.